codedman/100-days-of-code/r1-log.md

 ### R1D8 dec 26,2019

 Still on the Basic CSS section.
 Completed 13/44 of the Basic CSS section of the freecodecamp curriculum.
 We move to the CSS planet!!

+### R1D9 dec 27,2019

+Still on the Basic CSS section.
+Completed 16/44 of the Basic CSS section of the freecodecamp curriculum.
+We move to the CSS planet!!